I will be forever grateful to the boy who asked, "Where are the books about kids like us?"

 The question was addressed to Beverly Cleary, who was then the children's librarian at Yakima (WA) Valley Libraries.
 Growing up, Cleary read stories about protagonists who tended to be aristocratic English children who had nannies and pony carts or children who had big adventures and went to the sea.
-That little boy's words stayed with her and guided her when she set out to write children's books in her early 30s.
+That little boy's words resonated with her and was her guiding light when she set out to write children's books in her early 30s.

 Her books chronicled the real problems, big and small, faced by children.
-Jenny Han, author of 'To All the Boys I've Loved Before' tweeted, "The Beverly Cleary scene I'll never forget is when Ramona's mom and dad have a huge fight over one of them forgetting to turn on the crock pot, and her mom swats her father's butt with a pancake turner."
+Paying tribute to Clearly, Jenny Han, author of 'To All the Boys I've Loved Before' tweeted, "The Beverly Cleary scene I'll never forget is when Ramona's mom and dad have a huge fight over one of them forgetting to turn on the crock pot, and her mom swats her father's butt with a pancake turner."
 Han continues, "Ramona's tummy hurts watching them fight, and she worries they will divorce.
-That night Ramona sleeps in Beezus's bed and they comfort each other.
+That night Ramona sleeps in Beezus's (Ramona's sister) bed and they comfort each other.
 It was such a real scene.
 As a little kid it comforted me, and as an adult, I just reread it and it's still a banger."

 The New York Public Library (NYPL) gave a fitting tribute to the beloved author and erstwhile librarian.
 They wrote, "The Library is deeply saddened to hear of the loss of Beverly Cleary, whose award-winning, brilliant books consistently fly off our shelves and have delighted generations of readers.
 She believed reading should be fun, and she made that happen with beloved characters and stories that made us laugh, taught us important lessons, and shaped our childhoods.
 Those imaginative and accessible stories sparked a lifelong love of reading in so many children, a noble legacy that certainly won't end today.
 We know that her books will stand the test of time, and be checked out of our libraries for decades and centuries to come.
 Rest in peace, Ms. Cleary, and thank you."